Garegin Apresov: Arrest and death

-Apresov was then recalled from China, and on June 13, 1937, he was dismissed from the USSR People's Commissariat of Foreign Affairs.
-He was subsequently arrested.
-During his arrest and a search of his apartment in Moscow, Apresov was accused of concealing the fact that his wife's relative, Balayan, was a defector who had remained in Persia.
-Apresov responded by stating that Balayan was not his relative, and therefore he had not reported this fact.
-It is known that prior to this, on October 14, 1936, information about the connection between Apresov and Balayan was presented to the Central Committee of the All-Union Communist Party (Bolsheviks) by NKVD officer and intelligence officer A. O. Eingorn, who was subsequently arrested on March 21, 1937, on charges of belonging to Trotskyism and espionage, but survived the camps and exile.
+During his arrest, Apresov was charged with concealing the fact that his wife's relative, the doctor A. B. Balayan, was a defector who remained in Persia.
+Apresov responded by stating that Balayan was not his relative, which is why he had not disclosed this fact.
+It is known that earlier, on October 14, 1936, Ya.
+A. Einhorn, a representative of the USSR People's Commissariat of Foreign Affairs in the Uzbek SSR, presented information to the Central Committee of the All-Union Communist Party (Bolsheviks) regarding Apresov's connection with Balayan.
+Einhorn himself was executed in June 1938.